 Ampakines

 Ampakines are synthetic nootropics that act as positive allosteric modulators of the AMPA receptor, which plays a crucial role in learning and memory processes.
-This class of nootropics has shown potential in treating Alzheimer’s disease and improving cognitive function, attention, and motivation in healthy adults.
+Ampakines provide cognitive benefits including enhanced memory formation, improved information processing speed, and increased mental endurance by strengthening glutamatergic signaling in the brain, making them valuable for both treating cognitive disorders and optimizing performance in healthy adults.

 They are often used in combination with other nootropics to enhance their effects.
 However, it is crucial to note that studies on the long-term safety of Ampakines are limited, and their potential adverse effects on the brain are still unclear.